Early Literacy Implementation (ELI)

 - Reviewed Interventions Brief – This document contains summary information regarding the Iowa Department of Education’s review of PK-12 literacy interventions.

 - Universal Screening Windows – This document provides information about the current year’s universal screening windows.

 - Universal Screening - K-6 Default Litercay Assessment Collection – This document provides instructions for the building level collection of default literacy assessment selecitons and district confirmation of the submitted selections in the Consolidated Accountability and Support Application (CASA).

 Successful Progression for Early Readers (ELI) Funding

-The Iowa Legislature appropriated $8 million for implementation of Iowa Code Section 279.68 - Early Literacy Progression for school years 2013-2014 through 2016-2017.
-The appropriated amount was reduced to $7.8 million for the 2017-2018 school year.
+The Iowa Legislature appropriated $8 million for implementation of Iowa Code Section 279.68 – Early Literacy Progression for school years 2013-2014 through 2016-2017.
+The appropriated amount was reduced to $7.8 million for the 2017-2018 and 2018-2019 school years.
 When available, the application for these funds is found on the IowaGrants website.
 Prior year's applications are found under "archived opportunities."